rsalmond/TIL/isms.md

 Relativism: (at least some) things only have the properties they have in the context of the framework used to assess them (eg. beauty is in the eye of the beholder).

+---

+## Reductionism

+The idea that some phenomena can be described as some interactino of simpler phenomena.

+Ontological reductionism: reality consists of some number of small parts.

+Methodological reductionism: an explanation of phenomena comprised of ever smaller entities.

+Theory reductionsim: the idea that a theory does not replace another theory, but reduces it to simpler terms.

 ## TODO

  - reductionist/emergentist materialism